 One of the quickest ways to build social proof on your website is by allowing customers to leave feedback.
 Reviews are a great buying signal for consumers who are browsing your site, but unsure about whether they should make a purchase.

 Amazon nails the idea of using reviews as a social cue to people browsing their expansive marketplace.
 Below is an example from a variety pack of Starbucks ground coffee.
-What patterns do you notice in the image?

 The first thing that sticks out to us is the overall 4.6-star review score.
 If a customer were browsing this product, they would likely notice that there are almost 500 reviews, and most of the feedback is positive.
 As a result, they assume that this product must be the right choice, which prompts a sale.